LIS501/syllabi/Asgt1.md

 research question, methods, findings, and implications for design of information systems and services (in-person, web-based, or both).
-Integrate relevant readings from those assigned for class and especially those you have read to date (and from the January 27th session in particular) in support of your arguments as appropriate.
+Integrate relevant readings from those assigned for class and especially those you have read to date (and from the users and information needs session in particular) in support of your arguments.

 ## Submitting {.postreq}